matthew-brett/barts-setup/barts_setup.md

   end of the front pew.
 * Make sure the socket is turned on, confirm the extension lead has power lights on.
-* Plug the 6-plug extension block into the 4-plug extension lead.
+* Plug the 6-plug EXTENSION BLOCK into the 4-plug extension lead.
 You'll be plugging most of the equipment into the 6-plug extension block.

 ### Extra network setup if WIRED network

-If a Eero NODE is not already plugged in to the power extension block under the front pew, go find one, unplug it, and plug it into to our power extension block.
+If a Eero NODE is not already plugged into the power extension cord under the front pew, go find one; there may be one plugged into the power for the sound desk next to the organ pipes.
+Unplug the NODE, and plug it into to the EXTENSION BLOCK.
 Wait for the light on the NODE to stop flashing, at which point it is connected to the Mesh network.

-Plug the ETHERNET SWITCH power supply into a power extension.
+Plug the ETHERNET SWITCH power supply into the EXTENSION BLOCK.
 Connect the ETHERNET SWITCH and the NODE with an Ethernet cable (maybe the 2 metre red Ethernet cable).

+The colour of the Ethernet cable tells you its length:

+* 10cm : white
+* 2 metres : red
+* 3 metres : blue
+* 6 metres : yellow

 ### Projector